 The data model also works seamlessly with SiteFX to ensure ease of use, controlled data entry and rapid data extraction.

 The evolution of the EarthFX data model has been driven by the need of hydrogeologists to store large amounts of groundwater-related data and the need to rapidly retrieve and analyze these data.
-Through several iterations, we have made an effort to balance database theory (normalization) and user preferences (spreadsheets) to foster usability yet accommodate larger volumes of data while using JET/ACCESS as the database engine and interface.
+Through several iterations, we have made an effort to balance database theory (normalization) and user preferences (spreadsheets) to foster usability yet accommodate larger volumes of data.

 The first version of the data model, developed for a landfill in 1991, was biased towards simple groundwater monitoring applications, and was built on two key tables: BOREHOLE, which included details of the position, name, depth and date of the well, and SCREEN, which was added as an afterthought to accommodate boreholes with multiple screens.
 Time-series data was separated into various other tables, and the data model did not include reference or look-up tables.